Bed and Sofa: Plot

 The film is set during the years of the Soviet New Economic Policy.
 A printer named Vladimir arrives in Moscow from the countryside.
 He temporarily moves into the apartment of his wartime friend, Nikolai, on 3rd Meshchanskaya Street, where he sleeps on the sofa.
 Nikolai, who works as a stonemason, is charming and good-natured, but also dictatorial and egocentric.
 Lyudmila, Nikolai's wife, is resentful of the constant demand of household duties and their cramped living conditions.
 Although she is unhappy at first with the new arrangements, Vladimir wins her over with helpful behavior and gifts.
 Lyudmila grows infatuated with their guest, as he treats her with a kindness that her husband lacks.
 She does not hide her feelings for Vladimir from Nikolai, and, with the three of them living together, their relationships become increasingly tangled.

 When Nikolai leaves town for work, Vladimir begins seducing Lyudmila, taking her on a plane ride over Moscow.
 When he returns from his trip, Nikolai is relegated to sleeping on the sofa; Vladimir has taken the role of "husband."
-Lyudmila begins sleeping with both men and eventually falls pregnant, although it is unclear who the father is.
+Lyudmila begins sleeping with both men and eventually falls pregnant.
+It is made clear that the father is a soldier who broke in though a window who somehow seduced her.

 They send her to a private clinic to undergo an abortion.
 As Lyudmila is waiting, she sees a baby in a carriage on the sidewalk below.
 She makes the decision to take control of her life, keep the baby, and get away from Moscow.
 Lyudmila boards a train departing from Moscow, leaving Nikolai and Vladimir behind.